GSA/wp2030-microsite/pages/offerings/modeling-tool.md

 sortorder: 40
 ---

-# Workplace Investment and Feasibility Modeling Tool
+# Workplace Investment and Feasibility Modeling tool

 WIFM is a customizable tool federal agencies can use to: